embrace-io/embrace-react-native-sdk/integration-tests/README.md

     npm run update-local-embrace
     ```

-Make sure the test apps are installed on the device/emulator before running tests:
+Make sure the test apps are installed on the device/emulator before running tests.
+Note that building the debug variant
+of the app may interfere with the tests as the debug menu gets in the way of UI elements:

     ```bash
     cd basic-test-app
-    npx expo run:android --variant debug # or release npx expo run:ios --variant debug # or release
+    npx expo run:android --variant release
+    npx expo run:ios --variant release
     ```

 Run the test suite: